 6. Shop for Nike shoes at Ross and save 33%.

-Finding Nike deals (shoes especially) at the discount stores can be like trying to hunt a cryptid in the wild.
+Finding Nike deals (shoes especially) at discount stores can be like trying to hunt a cryptid in the wild.
 In a Ross vs. T.J.Maxx comparison, I recommend you start at Ross.
-The last few times I’ve tried to find anything Nike at T.J.Maxx, I’ve been disappointed.
+The last few times I’ve tried to find anything Nike brand at T.J.Maxx, I’ve been disappointed.
 But Ross carries Nike shoes and sporting equipment on the regular.

 Nike Women’s Air Zoom Pegasus